Timbar09/Air-Pollution-Metrics-React/README.md

 I would like to thank the whole Microverse community for their help and contributions towards this project.

-I would also like to appreciate [Flaticon](https://www.flaticon.com/) for the home page hero-image and the flag icons.
+I would also like to appreciate [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio) for the design template and [Flaticon](https://www.flaticon.com/) for the home page hero-image and the flag icons.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>